 Second Series

 Please note: All seminars will take place on Teams.
-If you would like to attend the seminar series or one of the events below, please contact the organisers, Nicole Ruta & Marina Iosifian.
+If you would like to attend the seminar series or one of the events below, please contact the organisers, Nicole Ruta and Marina Iosifian.
 We would be happy to add you to the ArC community!

 Seminar 6: What is art?